 The measurements for the meats and cheese can vary depending on how thinly sliced.
 Just make sure you have enough of each meat and cheese to cover a 9 x 13-inch pan, each having it's own yummy layer.

-Believe me when I say this is easy as 1-2-3!
+Hardly any prep time for this recipe.
+Believe me when I say it's easy as 1-2-3!

 - Layer one crescent sheet in bottom of 9 x 13-inch pan and bake 10 minutes in a preheated 350°F oven.